modalitysystems/modalitysoftware-docs/TWAPerformance/TAC-comparison.md

 To calculate total audio time, each users total audio time for each call is summed.
 The result is Audio Time, or total audio time.

+It does not equal any number in the per user report.
+It does match TWA Performance.

 #### Video Time

-The same logic as Audio time, but for the video modality
+The same logic as Audio time, but for the video modality.
+It does not equal any number in the per user report.
+It does match TWA Performance.

 #### Screen Share Time

 The same logic as Audio time, but for the screen/app share modality.
+It does not equal any number in the per user report.
+It does match TWA Performance.

 ### The Graph